tomvanbraeckel/yamcs.github.com/docs/api/Management_Updates.md

 The `management` resource type within the WebSocket API groups general Yamcs info that does not fit under a specific other resource type.

 ### Subscribe to Management Updates
-Within the websocket request envelope use these values:
+Within the WebSocket request envelope use these values:

 * request-type `management`
 * request `subscribe`